Pet Meets Pontoon: 10 Important Steps to Keep Your Pets Safe on the Water

 First aid kits should be on board for yourselves, but what about your pet?
-If you carry a first aid kit already great!
-Most the items you can use for your furry family member too.
+If you carry a first aid kit already, great!
+Most of the items you can use for your furry family member too.
 But there are a few things you should add for your pet.
-Here's what the Humane Society recommends.
+Check out what the American Veterinary Medical Association recommends.

 It's also a wise idea to check your local area for courses on pet first aid and even CPR.